This article is taken from our eBook – Understanding machine learning in fraud prevention. To read the full book, download here.

-From a technological standpoint, ML needs a sophisticated engine that can scale with fluctuations in volume, that can efficiently process high volumes of data, both batch and streaming and deliver actionable insights in near real time.
+- Infrastructure: From a technological standpoint, ML needs a sophisticated engine that can scale with fluctuations in volume, that can efficiently process high volumes of data, both batch and streaming and deliver actionable insights in near real-time.

-Contrary to popular belief, machine learning isn’t self sufficient.
+- The human element: Contrary to popular belief, machine learning isn’t self-sufficient.
 Skilled analysts need to define problems, identify appropriate technology, prepare the data, store it in task-specific locations, train machine learning models, manage and continuously verify models over time.
 The role of human is integral to successful machine learning.

-As our head of Data Science Raigon Jolly says, “rubbish in, rubbish out”.
-Data management involves rigorous preparation, labelling, and task specific storage to ensure that the right data can be retrieved for specific functions.
+- Data: As our head of Data Science Raigon Jolly says, “rubbish in, rubbish out”.
+Data management involves rigorous preparation, labelling, and task-specific storage to ensure that the right data can be retrieved for specific functions.
 Types of data include behavioural patterns, location data, transactional data, device and network data.